Hanuman: Epics and Puranas

 Hanuman is mentioned in both the Hindu epics, Ramayana and Mahabharata.

 Hanuman is mentioned in the Puranas.
 The Shiva Purana mentions Hanuman as an avatar of Shiva; all other Puranas and scriptures mention him as the spiritual son of Vayu, an incarnation of Vayu, or sometimes an avatar of Rudra (another name of Vayu).
-Commonly, Hanuman is not related to Shiva in Vaishnava traditions but is known as Shiva's avatar or sun in Shaiva traditions.
+Commonly, Hanuman is not related to Shiva in Vaishnava traditions but is known as Shiva's avatar or son in Shaiva traditions.

 Other texts, such as those found in South India, present Hanuman as a being who is the union of Shiva and Vishnu, or associated with the origin of Ayyappa.
-The 17th century Odia work Rasavinoda by Dinakrishnadasa goes on to mention that the three gods – Brahma, Vishnu and Shiva – combined to take to the form of Hanuman.
+The 17th century Odia work Rasavinoda by Dinakrishnadasa goes on to mention that the three gods – Brahma, Vishnu and Shiva – combined to take the form of Hanuman.